Nuance Dragon Medical One vs. Commure Scribe (2026): Which Is Right for Your Practice?

 What Is Commure Scribe?

 Commure Scribe is an AI medical scribe.
-It captures the clinical encounter as it happens, without the clinician narrating.
+It captures the clinical encounter as it happens, without the clinician dictating exact words, sentences, and punctuation.
 It then generates a structured SOAP note automatically.
 Solo clinicians and small practices (1–5 clinicians): $89/month or $59/month billed annually.
 A 7-day free trial is available with no credit card required.
 Medium and large practices (6–100+ clinicians): custom pricing with deep EHR integration and custom workflows.

 Key facts:

-• Structured SOAP note, ICD-10, and CPT codes appear within seconds
+• Structured SOAP note, suggested ICD-10, and CPT codes appear within seconds

 • Ambient hands-free capture: multi-speaker recognition, up to 2 hours per session, no dictation required